 Ordinarily, when a student wishes to resume his or her studies, the Dean of Students should be notified in advance of the desired period of readmission.

-Eligibility for readmission will be contingent on completion of the Re-enrollment Questionaire form from a treatment resource, assessment and recommendation by the Health Review Committee and other information as may be needed for final determination by the Dean of Students.
+Eligibility for readmission will be contingent on completion of the Re-enrollment Questionnaire form from a treatment resource, assessment, and recommendation by the Health Review Committee and other information as may be needed for final determination by the Dean of Students.

 Readmission may include stipulations concerning credit hours registered, extracurricular activities, place of residence or other conditions as may be judged to be in the best interest of the student and the university.
 Failure of the student to cooperate in these procedures governing withdrawal and reinstatement is grounds for continued or renewal of separation of students.